 When I was a teenager, I was one of the highest ranked World of Warcraft players in North America.
-I wrote a book about these years called, where for the first 18 years of my life I was undiagnosed with Celiac Disease and subsequently sick every single day, and at the same time pwning n00bs late at night on the Internet until the wee hours of the morning.
+I wrote a book about these years called Confessions of a Teenage Gamer, where for the first 18 years of my life I was undiagnosed with Celiac Disease and subsequently sick every single day, and at the same time pwning n00bs late at night on the Internet until the wee hours of the morning.

 This was back in 2007, when the idea of having a “blog” was still seen as one of those weird hobbies someone has, like knitting.

 The summer before my senior year of college, this website launched called GameRiot (now dead), which was essentially a social blogging platform specifically for World of Warcraft players—and later expanded to a few other games like Starcraft, etc. It operated very similarly to Medium, where anyone could start a blog and anyone could browse the site and read.

 The difference was that (being a blogging platform for gamers), it was gamified.
 On the front page there was a ladder with the Top 10 Most popular blog posts for the day and the week, along with a Top 5 ladder of the most popular bloggers.

 Being a highly competitive teenage gamer, this was my introduction to writing—specifically writing on the Internet.
 I was fascinated not just by the Internet and its ability to let me creatively express myself through a blog, but the fact that I could “compete” against other writers and land myself on that front page ladder.

 (For anyone who has listened to me speak on podcasts, etc., on my journey here on Quora, you know I have treated this platform exactly the same way.)

 My entire senior year of high school, my nightly schedule was as follows: